ShouryaTyagi222/Tactful/README.md

 # Tactful

 ## config
-`src/configs.py` consists of the required configs for the model training
+`configs.py` consists of the required configs for the model training
 - Tactful strategy - what tactful method to use
 - MAPPING - Mapper for the classes
 - total_budget - Total data points available
-- budget - Budget per iteration
 - lake size - Size of the lake dataset
 - train_size - size fo the training dataset
-- category - what class of the data for which the tactful is going to be used
+- category - target class of the data for which the tactful is going to be used
 - proposal_budget -Budget for proposal generation
-- iterations - Number of iterations (total_budget / budget)
 - train_path - Path to the output dir where the model will be saved and validation results
 - query_path - Path where query Dataset is available
 - model_cfg - Provide the model_zoo model config for the required model.